 Project number: 518035-LLP-1-2011-1-AT-ERASMUS-ECUE

-SMEs and Enterprises, which perform their activities on the market usually have their core business processes well managed.
-Identified, documented, standardized, managed, automatized business processes ensure they stay competitive on the market.
+SMEs and enterprises usually have well-managed core business processes.
+Identified, documented, standardised, managed, automatised business processes ensure they stay competitive.

-Nowadays, HEIs (higher education institutions) are faced with a shift from mass education, almost uniform age group (adolescents), employment status of students and finance sourcing to very different position.
-HEIs should adapt to study programme specialisation, broader target age group (lifelong learning), already employed students, which come from companies and various sources and combinations of financing (state, tuitions, projects, services, ...).
-Not only private HEIs, public HEIs are faced with mentioned changes also.
+Nowadays, HEIs (higher education institutions) are faced with a shift from mass education, an almost uniform age group (adolescents), employment status of students and finance sourcing to a very different position.
+HEIs should adapt to study-programme specialisation, a broader target age group (lifelong learning), already employed students coming from companies and other sources, and combinations of types of financing (state, tuition, projects, services and more).
+This does not only apply to private HEIs; public HEIs are also faced with these changes.

-To improve HEI clients (=students, employees, partners) satisfaction and to remain competitive, HEI’s should manage their business processes similar to Enterprises and SMEs.
+To improve the satisfaction of their clients (students, employees, partners) and to remain competitive, HEIs should manage their business processes in a similar way to enterprises and SMEs.
 Therefore, a business process management knowledge transfer should be initiated and maintained.
 Business Process Management (BPM) methodologies should be adapted to HEI specifics.
-Additionally, best practices of business processes from the enterprises and SMEs should be gathered, analyzed, modified and compiled into unified methodology for management of HEIs.
+Additionally, best practices of business processes used by enterprises and SMEs should be gathered, analysed, modified and compiled into a unified methodology for HEI management.

-Constant flow of BPM knowledge between HEIs and enterprises should also be maintained, to ensure exchange of field-based BPM experiences and theoretical knowledge.
-Existing BPM courses should also be improved with HEI processes best practices, to raise next generation of BPM capable students.
+A constant flow of BPM knowledge between HEIs and enterprises should also be maintained, to ensure exchange of field-based BPM experiences and theoretical knowledge.
+Existing BPM courses should also be improved with HEI process best practices, to raise the next generation of BPM-capable students.